-How is it that shows with 20, hour long episodes a season rush the development of wlw relationships, yet Atypical have provided us with the best build up there’s been for a long time in just 10, 30 minute episodes?
+How is it that shows with twenty hour long episodes a season rush the development of wlw relationships, yet Atypical have provided us with the best build up there’s been for a long time in just ten thirty minute episodes?

 When season 2 of Atypical introduced us to Izzie, it quickly became clear that the connection between her and Casey was strong.
 They started out as enemies (as all the best relationships do), but it didn’t take long for them to realise how much they craved each other.

-There’s no denying that Casey and Evan are a great match, but Casey and Izzie understand each other on a whole new level.
+There’s no denying that Casey and Evan are a great match, but Casey and Izzie have a different mutual understanding.
 They relate to each other’s struggles and understand how hard it is to stay put together for the sake of their family.
-Once they established that mutual bond, there was no going back.
+Once they established that bond, there was no going back.

-In such a short space of time, we saw them grow pretty close pretty quickly.
-Their defining moment came with the “forehead kiss” in which we saw Izzie expose her longing to just be close to Casey.
-The brilliant thing about this scene was that we also saw something awaken in Casey through her body’s reaction to being so close to kissing the girl in front of her.
+In a short space of time, we saw them grow very close very quickly.
+Their defining moment came with the “forehead kiss” where we saw Izzie longing to just be close to Casey.
+In this moment of vulnerability, we also see Casey let her guard down.
+They come so close to kissing, but the interruption causes them to break away.

-The turning point then came in their final scene together in the series.
-As Casey reminds them both of how much she loves Evan, she also lets another wall drop around Izzie as she admits that “sometimes a thing feels so right.”
-This scene is so utterly tender and intimate which represents that innocence of queer love that we rarely see portrayed.
+The turning point then came in their final scene together in season 1.
+Whilst Casey points out how much she loves Evan, she also confesses to her other feelings in saying “sometimes a thing feels so right”.
+It almost feels like we’re intruding in on this moment.
+As their hands slowly edge closer together, you.
+An feel the tension building.
 It’s not sexual, it’s not dramatic; it’s just intimacy in its purest form.

-It was a hefty cliffhanger that Atypical left us on and fans have been waiting for the new series to drop ever since.
-Thankfully on November 1st it came back into all of our lives and the wait couldn’t have been more worth it.
+It was a frustrating cliffhanger that Atypical left us on.
+Thankfully, it came back into all of our lives with a new season and the wait couldn’t have been more worth it.

 Inevitably things get more and more confusing for Casey as she spends time with both Izzie and Evan.
-In what seems like an attempt to avoid what she’s feeling for Izzie, she emphasises her relationship with Evan.
-Izzie meanwhile is busy planning her future with Casey, as she maps out a plan for them both to attend UCLA together.
+In what seems like an attempt to avoid what she’s feeling for Izzie, she emphasises her relationship with Evan even more.
+Izzie on the other hand is busy planning her future with Casey, mapping out a plan for them both to attend UCLA together.

 Episode 5 is a new turning point as Evan doesn’t attend Paige’s dinner party and Casey takes Izzie as her “date” instead.
 Their chemistry is so palpable that Zaheed’s friend Gretchen even thinks they’re dating.
-Things develop when Evan arrives and Izzie outlets all her frustration onto him for not showing up for her family.
-This leads to a fall out between the two girls (which thankfully doesn’t even last a full day, as obviously they can’t stay away from each other).
+Things develop when Evan arrives and Izzie outlets all her frustration onto him for not showing up.
+This leads to a fall out between the two girls.

 The fact they’re not speaking hits Casey hard, especially when Izzie doesn’t show up at school which makes her frantically worry about what could be wrong.
 Even though Izzie eventually texts Casey to say where she is, Casey goes out of her way to drive over to her house just to “drop some clothes off”, which is just code for I wanted to see you but needed an excuse.

 It’s the perfect confession really, because to actually say the words “I like you” is too much.
 It’s too real.
-Once you say it you can’t go back, and when you’re confessing to a love that’s out of the norm you’ve been raised on it’s even harder.
+Once you say it you can’t go back.

-That night Izzie stays over and the gay panic Casey feels is even more intense.
+That night Izzie stays over and Casey is hit with a classic case of gay panic.
 As Izzie moves closer to her in her sleep (was she really alseep though?) she can’t handle the closeness (and likely feels guilty about Evan) so resorts to sleeping on the floor.
-Naturally the next day Casey’s response is to freak out and avoid Izzie, which only makes her mind more frantic and ability to run impossible.
+Casey’s response to the situation is essentially to freak out and avoid Izzie.

-That evening she goes to the track to run alone and is confronted by Izzie, who calls her our for avoiding her and acting out.
+That evening she goes to the track to run alone and is confronted by Izzie, who calls her our for avoiding her.
 She’s got it in her head that Casey’s freaked out by the confession and doesn’t feel the same way.
-Casey quickly silences her with the kiss of the century and proves exactly how she feels.
-Everything they’ve been through has built up to this moment and the relief they feel is visible through their uncontrollable grins that appear between each kiss.
+Casey however quickly silences with a kiss and proves exactly how she feels.
+Everything has been building up to this moment and the content they both feel for finally getting there is palpable.

 Unfortunately things get complicated after the kiss.
 Casey has Evan on her conscience and is keen to talk to him before things progress further with Izzie.
 When they have that conversation it’s as sad as anticipated because Evan really was the perfect boyfriend, but Casey can’t deny the connection she feels with Izzie.
 Although it’s heartbreaking for Casey, it gives her the freedom to give into her feelings completely.

 When they’re alone they can be intimate, but being that close in public panics Izzie who isn’t quite ready to come out to the world.
 During a very close dance (shout out to Brigette and Fivel’s chemistry in this scene), Izzie freaks out and reminds Casey that she doesn’t want everyone to know her business.
-She’s so at war with herself here because there’s no denying how she feels about Casey and her identity, but the thought of other people knowing that is terrifying because what if they don’t accept it?
-Her brain’s response to go and kiss a guy at the party isn’t the right one, but you can see her self defence mechanisms working to control people’s perceptions of her.
+She’s so at war with herself here because there’s no denying how she feels about Casey and her identity, but the thought of other people knowing is terrifying.
+She really doesn’t help matters by going and kissing a guy, but it’s clear that her self defence mechanisms have taken over.

-Casey’s rightfully upset and even more confused by what’s going on between them, so she responds by avoiding Izzie and concentrating on her upcoming race.
+Casey’s rightfully upset and even more confused by what’s going on between them, so she responds by avoiding Izzie and concentrating on her upcoming race instead.

-Izzie seizes her moment to confront Casey in school, but Casey makes it pretty clear that she doesn’t want to be messed around anymore.
+Izzie attempts to confront Casey in school, but Casey makes it pretty clear that she doesn’t want to be messed around anymore.
 Knowing she doesn’t want to lose her, Izzie proves that she cares more about Casey than what people think of her by kissing her in front of the school.

 “I’m not easy…”, Izzie admits.
 “I’m not looking for easy” replies Casey.

-It took a lot for them to reach this point, but they got over the hurdles and came out stronger because of what stood in their way.
-Atypical came through and delivered their storyline perfectly throughout Season 3, not letting it be sidelined or rushed once.
-We got the longing, the pining, the tension, the kisses, the drama and the romance that all of us could ever have hoped for.
+It took a lot for them to reach this point, but they got over the hurdles and came out stronger.
+Atypical came through and delivered their storyline perfectly throughout Season 3, not letting it be sidelined or rushed.
+We got the longing, the pining, the tension, the kisses, the drama and the romance.

-When the actors and creators care about the relationships they’re building, especially when it’s LGBTQ+ representation, the end result is always 100x better because of it.
+When the actors and creators care about the relationships they’re building, especially when it’s LGBTQ+ representation, the end result is always 100 times better because of it.
 It’s incredibly important to tell these stories right because there’s so much more weight to them.
-There’s responsibility there that can’t be ignored and the audience who are glued to a pairing like Casey and Izzie long to see a happy ending for those that represent them.
+There is responsibility there that can’t be ignored and the audience who are glued to a pairing like Casey and Izzie long to see a happy ending.